The $20 Billion Problem

 Before writing a single line of code or configuring any AI models, you must answer three fundamental questions with specificity and agreement from all stakeholders:

-Question 1: What Specific Business Problem Are We Solving?
+What Specific Business Problem Are We Solving?

-- "We need to reduce average resolution time for tier-1 support tickets from 24 hours to 4 hours"
+Not "We want to use AI for customer service" but rather: "We need to reduce average resolution time for tier-1 support tickets from 24 hours to 4 hours" or "We must decrease customer churn in months 2-4 after onboarding by 15%."
+Specific, measurable, tied to business outcomes.

-Question 2: What Does Success Look Like Across Multiple Dimensions?
+What Does Success Look Like Across Multiple Dimensions?

-Question 3: What's the Financial Return Threshold?
+What is the Financial Return Threshold?

 Introducing Strongly's Business Value Mapping Exercise